 $ sudo zpool import pool: toshiba id: 16816048008619957444 state: ONLINE action: The pool can be imported using its name or numeric identifier. config: toshiba ONLINE c3t0d0 ONLINE $ sudo zpool import toshiba Assertion failed: rn->rn_nozpool == B_FALSE, file ../common/libzfs_import.c, line 1077, function zpool_open_func

-Updated by Dan McDonald about 6 years ago
+Updated by Dan McDonald over 6 years ago

 I've seen this as well on oi_151a7 on a 24-way machine.
 By disabling 22/24 cores, I was able to not see this bug.
 I suspect it's a race, as there are comments like this: